When success requires an identity shift.

 you begin to gather new evidence.

-That repetition builds cognitive flexibility—the ability to stay steady inside uncertainty.
+That repetition of taking small actions builds cognitive flexibility—the ability to stay steady inside uncertainty.

 That is how growth becomes sustainable.